roboticafacil/facilino/README.md

 Developer
 ---------

-In order to make this code work using Qt, you must create an "html" folder in your binary file with the contents of the "roboblocks/html" folder.
+In order to make this code work using Qt, you must copy "html" folder from "roboblocks" folder to your binary file folder.
+Also the "ts" folder from "." folder has to be copies to your binary file folder.

 Robótica Fácil <soporte@roboticafacil.es>